Marathon working on other logistics to supply customers if Colonial outage extended

-EnergyMarathon working on other logistics to supply customers if Colonial outage extended

-Marathon Petroleum (MPC.N) can meet its supply commitments for now but is working to find alternative ways to ship motor fuels to the eastern United States if the Colonial Pipeline (COLPI.UL) shutdown is extended, a company spokesman said on Monday.
+HOUSTON (Reuters) - Marathon Petroleum can meet its supply commitments for now but is working to find alternative ways to ship motor fuels to the eastern United States if the Colonial Pipeline shutdown is extended, a company spokesman said on Monday.

 Marathon, the largest U.S. refiner, operates the 585,000 barrel-per-day (bpd) Galveston Bay Refinery in Texas City, Texas, and the 578,000-bpd Garyville, Louisiana, refinery.